eclipse-ankaios/ank-sdk-python/docs/source/getting_started.rst

     # Print the instance name
     print(wl_instance_name)

-IF the operation is succesfull, the result will contain a list with the added workloads that contains the workload instance name of our own.
+If the operation is succesfull, the result will contain a list with the added workloads that contains the workload instance name of our own.
 The workload instance name contains the name of the workload, the agent it is running on and an unique identifier.

 **Update a workload**
 ---------------------

 Considering we have the above workload running, we can update certain parameters of the workload.
 For this example, we will update the `restartPolicy`.
-To be able to pin-point the exact workload we want to modify, we must know the workload instance name.
-This can be obtained as a result when starting the workload (either using `apply_manifest` or other methods), deleting or modifying a one..
+To be able to pinpoint the exact workload we want to modify, we must know the workload instance name.
+This can be obtained as a result when starting the workload (either using `apply_manifest` or other methods), deleting or modifying one.
 In case we don't have the workload instance name, we can take all the workloads that have the same name as the one we are looking for (or the agent).
-For simplisity, we will consider the workload instance name is known.
+For simplicity, we will consider that the workload instance name is known.

 .. code-block:: python